quantavil/obsidian/Testing/Selenium/wdf.md

 -   Multiple tests have to be run in parallel on multiple machines to reduce overall execution time.
 -   Tests need to be distributed across multiple machines to check for application compatibility with different OS-Browser combinations.

+## JUnit framework Annotation

+**@Test**
+This annotation tells the JUnit framework that the method attached to it can be run as a test case.
+Hence every test case method in the class must be attached with its own @Test annotation.

+**@Before**
+This annotation tells the JUnit framework that the method attached to it must be run once before executing every @test method that is there in the class.
+It is used to allocate resources that are needed by all the test methods in the class.
+Some of the tasks that are done in @Before method include create temporary variables, setting default values, invoking the test environment, etc.

+@After

+This annotation tells the JUnit framework that the method attached to it must be run once after executing every @test method that is there in the class.
+It is used to release all the resources allocated by the @Before method.

+@BeforeClass

+This annotation tells the JUnit framework that the method attached to it must be run only once before any other method in the class is executed.
+It is used to execute resource intensive computational tasks that need to be done only once for all tests such as connecting and opening a database, etc.

+@AfterClass

+This annotation tells the JUnit framework that the method attached to it must be run only once after all other methods in the class have been executed.
+It is used to close or release resources that were allocated by the @BeforeClass method.

+How to use the annotations and create first test cl